zaiisao/Documentation/en/faqs/echo.md

 title: Echo occurs in a call.
 description:
 platform: All Platforms
-updatedAt: Mon Oct 21 2019 18:46:35 GMT+0800 (CST)
+updatedAt: Mon Oct 21 2019 18:47:04 GMT+0800 (CST)
 ---
 # Echo occurs in a call.
-Echo is commonly caused by the device of the user who hears the echo.
-This problem can be fixed by using a headset in most cases, and ensure that the headset does not cause an echo.
 The Agora SDK supports echo cancellation.
+In most cases, this problem can be fixed by using a headset, and ensure that the headset does not cause an echo.

+In a channel joined by multiple users, if a device does not work properly, chances are that all other users in the channel can hear echoes.
+Therefore, beware that the user hearing the echo may not necessarily be the one having the problem.

 ## Step 1: Self-check